Freddi-kru/Rivermetrics-plugin---processing/README.md

 ---
 ## QGIS processing tools

-The tools have been grouped into a set called **RM Hydromorphological Analysis**.
+The tools have been grouped into a set called **Hydromorphological Analysis**.
 The set consists of three tools, two of which are split into two parts.
 There are five QGIS models listed below:

 * [River axis extraction;](https://github.com/Freddi-kru/Rivermetrics-plugin---processing/blob/main/README.md#river-axis-extraction)
 * Braiding-Width 1: measure;